mctipper/hamiltonian-sports/readme.md

 ## Process

+1. Validate command line arguments
+1. Download and parse data from the pre-configured API
+1. Sequentially by round, search for a hamiltonian cycle
+1. If a hamiltonian cycle is found, draw and infographic
+1. Output search results to json doc

 Using command line arguments, the code will know which league and season to extract from the pre-configured API, parse the data and structure it for consumption by the algorithm.
 Should a hamiltonian cycle be found, an infographic will be generated with details of the cycle, and some extra details like permutations undertaken and individual game results making up the cycle.

 ### Algorithms